-New farm land development and facility improvement were sought as part of the overall expansion and rehabilitation plan of FRI-EL Ethiopia Farming and Processing.
+New farmland development and facility improvement were sought as part of the overall expansion and rehabilitation plan of FriEL Ethiopia Farming and Processing.

-We believe this will boost productivity and show the company’s commitment toward mutual benefit with the employees by creating better working environment and its development partnership with the government by increasing its productivity and production.
+We believe this will boost productivity and show the company’s commitment toward mutual benefit with the employees by creating a better working environment and its development partnership with the government by increasing its productivity and production.

-- Based on the company’s strategy to have an independent and reliable power source for the ginning plant, irrigation pumps and other operations that require electricity, importation of solar panels with a capacity of producing 300KW is underway with a plan to start erection and generation of power in September 2019.
+- Based on the company’s strategy to have an independent and reliable power source for the ginning plant, irrigation pumps, and other operations that require electricity, the importation of solar panels with a capacity of producing 300KW is underway with a plan to start erection and generation of power in September 2019.